Ruda, Ropczyce-Sędziszów County

 Ruda is a village in the administrative district of Gmina Sędziszów Małopolski, within Ropczyce-Sędziszów County, Subcarpathian Voivodeship, in south-eastern Poland.
-It lies approximately 8 km north of Sędziszów Małopolski, 8 km north-east of Ropczyce, and 26 km north-west of the regional capital Rzeszów.
 Ruda lies on the Tuszymka river, a tributary of the Wisłoka river.

 In the past this area was known for iron smelting and iron goods.
 In fact, the name of the village ‘Ruda’ (Polish: ‘ruda’ ≈ red) comes from the red iron ore which was mined in this area.